-Loans are ONLY available to businesses with revenues greater than $500,000 to $2 million, according to most recent tax filing.
+Loans are ONLY available to businesses with revenues up to $5 million, according to most recent tax filing.

 - Must be an independent business located within Durham County

 - For-profit businesses including, but not limited to sole proprietorships, home businesses, and independent contractors

 - Businesses with 50 or fewer full-time employees